Non-Fermi liquid induced by Bose metal with protected subsystem symmetries: Abstract

 \section{Abstract}

-Understanding non-Landau Fermi liquids in dimensions higher than one, has been a subject of great interest.
-Such phases may serve as parent states for other unconventional phases of quantum matter, in a similar manner that conventional broken symmetry states can be understood as instabilities of the Landau Fermi liquid.
-In this work, we investigate the emergence of a novel non-Landau Fermi liquid in two dimensions, where the fermions with quadratic band-touching dispersion interact with a Bose metal.
+Understanding non-Fermi liquids in dimensions higher than one, has been a subject of great interest.
+Such phases may serve as parent states for other unconventional phases of quantum matter, in a similar manner that conventional broken symmetry states can be understood as instabilities of the Fermi liquid.
+In this work, we investigate the emergence of a novel non-Fermi liquid in two dimensions, where the fermions with quadratic band-touching dispersion interact with the Bose metal.
 The bosonic excitations in the Bose metal possess an extended nodal-line spectrum in momentum space, which arises due to the subsystem symmetry or the restricted motion of bosons.
-Using renormalization group analysis and direct computations, we show that the extended infrared (IR) singularity of the Bose metal leads to a line of interacting fixed points of novel non-Landau Fermi liquids, where the anomalous dimension of the fermions varies continuously, akin to the Luttinger liquid in one dimension.
-Further, the multi-patch generalization of the model is used to explore other unusual features of the resulting ground state.
+Using renormalization group analysis and direct computations, we show that the extended infrared (IR) singularity of the Bose metal leads to a line of interacting fixed points of novel non-Fermi liquids, where the anomalous dimension of the fermions varies continuously, akin to the Luttinger liquid in one dimension.
+Further, the generalization of the model with multiple low-energy excitations is used to explore other unusual features of the resulting ground state.